Bombing of Rabaul (November 1943): Background

 The anti-aircraft defenses were well coordinated by army and naval units.
 Naval guns guarded Simpson Harbor and its shipping and the three airfields of Tobera, Lakunai, and Vunakanau.
 The army units defended Rapopo airfield, supply dumps and army installations; and assisted the navy in defending Simpson Harbor.
 An effective early warning radar system provided 90 mi coverage from Rabaul, and extended coverage with additional radars were on New Britain, New Ireland, and at Buka.
 These sets provided from 30 to 60 minutes' early warning of an attack.

-Allied air raids have been dispatched to Rabaul regularly since the beginning of the war, though small in number and sometimes incurring heavy losses when made at daylight.
+Allied air raids had been dispatched to Rabaul regularly since the beginning of the war, though small in number and sometimes incurring heavy losses when made in daylight.
 Likewise, the Japanese frequently launched major airstrikes and air superiority fighter sweeps from Rabaul.
 Japanese air power at Rabaul had proven particularly troublesome for the allies during the drive on Munda point.

 Rabaul was the key objective of all allied operations in the region.
 Though it gradually moved out of the limelight as the war moved on, its great air power warranted a large allied strategic offensive in the region aimed at capturing (later only neutralizing by air) Rabaul.
 To the Japanese, Rabaul was once a vital stronghold to defend the Solomons region, but was proving costly to reinforce.
 Towards the end of 1943 the combined fleet made several efforts to reinforce Rabaul, culminating in RADM.
 Koga ordering Operation RO, a large reinforcement of Rabaul with a large number of carrier aircraft, which transferred nearly all the carrier planes of the elite combined fleet to Rabaul by November 1st.
-The presence of these aircraft with their experienced aviators would be instantly felt by the allied 5th air force during its major raid on November 2nd.
+The presence of these aircraft with their experienced aviators would be instantly felt by the allied Fifth Air Force during its major raid on November 2nd.